-Top 10 upcoming PS5 games not coming to the Xbox Series X and Switch
+Top 8 Upcoming PS5-only Games Not On Xbox Series X And Switch

 As we’ve already mentioned, Spider-Man 2 will be coming out in the far future exclusively to the PS5.
 It’s amazing how Insomniac Games is working on two big-name projects at once, but we do hope that both Spider-Man 2 and Wolverine will both deliver.
 Thankfully, Insomniac Games has a clean track record in this regard, and we can only wait patiently as they do their magic on this sequel game.
 Spider-Man 3: No Way Home just added more hype for this game, and, well, we’re just going to leave it at that to keep this article spoiler-free.

-Meanwhile, Spider-Man just came out on PC last month.
+Meanwhile, Spider-Man is already on PC.
 Have you checked it out yet?

 Release Date: Summer 2023